fixate/redux-resx/README.md

 function mapStateToProps(state) {
   // Select the resource state
   const {
-    isBusy, // true when any of the following are true isFinding,
+    hasLoaded, // true when find has been loaded before isBusy, // true when any of the following are true isFinding,
     isGetting,